rednafi/rednafi.com/content/go/mux_embedded_delegation.md

 Middleware is usually the go-to pattern in Go HTTP servers for tweaking request behavior.
-Typically, you wrap your base handler with layers of middleware—one might log every request, while another intercepts specific routes like `/special` to serve up a custom response.
+Typically, you wrap your base handler with layers of middleware—one might log every request, while another intercepts specific routes like `/special` to serve a custom response.

+However, I often find the indirections introduced by this pattern a bit hard to read and debug.
+I recently came across the embedded delegation pattern while browsing the Gin[^1] repo.
+Here, I explore both patterns and explain why I usually start with delegation whenever I need to modify HTTP requests in my Go services.

 ## Middleware stacking